litmatchai/ai-book-matchmaker/README.md

 ## About

-LitMatch matches readers with books based on personality, mood, and interests rather than browsing history.
-Users complete an 8-question quiz and receive a reader personality type along with 5 curated book recommendations.
+LitMatch matches readers with books based on personality, mood, and interests.
+Answer 8 questions and receive your unique reader archetype along with 5 curated book recommendations — a mix of English and Arabic literature.

 No sign-up required.
 Fully client-side.